Sacramento blackfish: Behavior and diet

+Feeding behavior

 Unlike most North American cyprinids, Sacramento blackfish filter feed on zooplankton, planktonic algae, and floating detritus, including rotifers, copepods, cladocerans, diatoms, and the like.
-While younger blackfish pick at food items individually, adults primarily use the oral cavity and gills to filter food from water.
+While younger blackfish pick at food items individually, adults primarily use their oral cavity and gills to filter food from water.
 The blackfish opens and closes its mouth rapidly to pump large volumes of water, the food bits are caught in a patch of mucus on the roof of the mouth, where it is secreted by the palatal organ, and the food bits are swallowed with the mucus.
-The size of a blackfish influences its eating behavior; larger blackfish, with subsequently larger oral cavities and easier means of filter feeding, are not seen pursuing individual prey like shorter blackfish.
+The size of a blackfish influences its eating behavior; larger blackfish, with consequently larger oral cavities and easier means of filter feeding, are not seen pursuing individual prey like shorter blackfish.
+The gill rakers of the Sacramento blackfish are long and thin, similar to those of other species of filter feeders, but these gill rakers are not necessarily used for filtering the food material.
+Instead, the gill rakers act as directional structures to send the water stream they gulp up to the roof of their mouth in order to trap food material in the mucus.

+Juveniles

+Like many other Teleostean fish that filter-feed, Blackfish switch feeding methods after reaching maturity.
+Juvenile Blackfish actually use suction to pull larger zooplankton out of the water column for consumption individually rather than opening their mouths to filter-feed.
+This is primarily due to the fact that smaller fish have higher energy needs for growth than an adult fish has for maintenance, so they have to be more selective in their feeding in order to meet those needs, as filter-feeding results in a lower energy intake than particulate feeding.

+Respiratory adaptations

+Because the gills are used for both breathing and feeding, under hypoxic conditions, that is, freshwater conditions where oxygen levels are relatively low, the Sacramento blackfish will increase the level of gape and ventilation through gills and take up less oxygen from the water, though the level of O2 consumption by the individual will remain unaffected.
+Compared to consumption under normal conditions, however, they will take up dramatically less oxygen.
+Because of the anatomical and physiological adaptation of catching food particles in the mucus of the roof of the mouth, the Sacramento blackfish has the ability to continue suspension feeding even in conditions of low oxygen, something that would be far less efficient if following the typical model of filtering.

 Life cycle

-Sacramento blackfish usually live no more than five years.
-Most blackfish quickly grow during their first and second years, maturing at 2–3 years of age.
+Sacramento blackfish can live up to 10 years.
+Most blackfish quickly grow during their first and second years, maturing at two to three years of age.
 The blackfishes' breeding season occurs from the spring through early summer, where males will fertilize female eggs in shallow waters.
 Due to physical stresses from reproduction, many blackfish find spawning difficult and die after two seasons, but some can reproduce up to four times.